7Ji/orangepi5-rkloader/README.md

    ```
    dd if=rkloader.img of=/dev/mtdblock0 bs=4K
    ```
-   If you're wrting the images with mainline u-boot, `dd` would complain some data being truncated as the space is not enough.
-You don't need to worry about that as the actual data is only ~9.1MiB.
-The image is only allocated larger to store a large enough GPT table to hint on unsafe areas.
-That's of no use for SPI.

 Note that:
  - Writting to SPI flash is very slow, ~60KiB/s, take patience
  - The erase block size of the on-board SPI flash is 4K, you can omit `bs=4K` arg but the default 512 block size would result in 8 writes to the same block for one 4K chunk of data, killing its lifespan very fast.